Zeros2619/ScriptAssistant/README_en.md

 # ScriptAssistant

 # PyCharm Plugin
+In the plugin market, search for ScriptAssistant and install it.
 # Based on uiautomator2, it provides UI control properties and control hierarchy viewing, and supports automatically inserting operation code in the editing area.

 ### Features: